einomi/frontenso-11ty-starter/README.md

 # Nunjucks + SCSS + TailwindCSS(JIT) + ESNext starter based on 11ty and Gulp 💪

-This is a production-ready starter that features Nunjucks, SASS, TailwindCSS (with JIT compiler), Webpack, ESNext, and live reloading.
+This is a production-ready component-based starter that features Nunjucks, SCSS, TailwindCSS (with JIT compiler), Webpack, ESNext, and live reloading.

 11ty is responsible for building HTML only, the rest is built with Gulp.